Schematizing the Observer and the Epistemic Content of Theories: Semantics Is Epistemology, Not Ontology

 These criticisms assume a link between semantics and knowledge in all its human forms, as explicated and discussed in \S\ref{sec:forms-aspects-know}.
 I think this must be right, that there must be such a link between semantics and real human knowledge.
-Any semantics \emph{\`a la} the standard view, however, pertains, at best, only to the first kind, knowledge as achieved state.
-A semantics completely divorced from our actual state of knowledge (as achieved state, as provider of evidentiary relations for epistemic warrant, as guide to future investigation), and from the ways we have of improving our epistemic state, is useless.
+A semantics divorced from our actual state of knowledge (as achieved state, as provider of evidentiary relations for epistemic warrant, as guide to future investigation), and from the ways we have of improving our epistemic state, is useless.

-We must expel from philosophy the myth of a ``human-free'' semantics. \emph{All} aspects of scientific knowledge, not just the ``ontological'', should be reflected to at least some degree in a theory's semantic content, and most of all that knowledge ultimately grounding the semantic content---and that is indubitably, inextricably, inexorably \emph{experimental} in large part.
+We must expel from philosophy the myth of a ``human-free'' semantics. \emph{All} aspects of scientific knowledge, not just the ``ontological'', should be reflected to at least some degree in a theory's semantic content, and most of all that knowledge ultimately grounding the semantic content---and that is indubitably, inextricably, inevitably \emph{experimental} in large part.
 This view may entail a blurring of the lines between the traditional conception of semantics and pragmatics (in the sense of semiotic), but that, I think, is all to the good, since the traditional notions are (\emph{pace} Carnap, Suppes, \emph{et al}.\@) appropriate for mathematics, not the empirical sciences.
 In any event, I am not convinced that one needs to lose a sharp distinction between semantics in a formal sense and pragmatics in order to ground the kind of view I advocate---one needs only to characterize semantics in a way that is not wholly ``ontological'', based on a primitive relation of designation.\footnote{I want to emphasize that I am not opposed to referential relations and the idea of designation itself in a semantics for theories.
-I am opposed only to the idea that such relations be primitive.
-If one wants to incorporate a notion of reference into one's semantics, I see no reason one cannot do so, so long as it is a relation that (1) is defined with respect to a prior characterization of meaning, such as one based on satisfaction of kinematical constraints, and (2) has a target domain that is delimited by the kinds of pragmatic considerations I have discussed.
-(See footnote~\ref{fn:intension}.)}
+I am opposed only to the idea that such relations be primitive.}